eLearning Design and Development - Program Courses

 - Develop effective elearning using text, sound, animation, and graphics

-- Examine development processes and some project management strategies (if this is not true, we need to take it out of the course description)
+- Examine development processes and some project management strategies

 - Consider the implications of learning theory in the development process and how to achieve desired learning outcomes